CNES/cars/docs/source/how_to_use_CARS/advanced_configuration.rst

     .. tab:: Advanced parameters

         Here are the advanced parameters.
-This key is optionnal and can be useful if you want to use CARS more as a developer.
+This key is optional and can be useful if you want to use CARS more as a developer.

         .. list-table:: Configuration
             :widths: 19 19 19 19 19